 In addition, each new non-employee director is eligible to receive an initial award of RSUs with a grant date fair value of approximately \$300,000 on the date of grant.
-Each initial award vests with respect to 1/3rd of the total number of RSUs subject to the award each year beginning with the date that is one year from the date of grant (except that the final annual installment of the award will fully vest on the earlier of (a) the date of the next annual meeting of our stockholders (or the date immediately prior to the next annual meeting of our stockholders if the applicable non-employee director's service as a director ends at such meeting due to the director's failure to be re-elected or the director's continued service.
+Each initial award vests with respect to 1/3rd of the total number of RSUs subject to the award each year beginning with the date that is one year from the date of grant (except that the final annual installment of the award will fully vest on the earlier of (a) the date of the next annual meeting of our stockholders (or the date immediately prior to the next annual meeting of our stockholders if the applicable non-employee director's service as a director ends at such meeting due to the director's failure to be re-elected or the director not standing for re-election) and (b) the date that is the last day of the last full year of the vesting of such grant), in each case subject to such non-employee director's continued service.
 The initial award is subject to acceleration immediately prior to a corporate transaction.